Thomas Pynchon: Education and naval career

 A "voracious reader and precocious writer", Pynchon is believed to have skipped two grades before high school.
 He attended Oyster Bay High School in Oyster Bay, where he was named "student of the year" and contributed short fictional pieces to his school newspaper.
-These juvenilia incorporated some of the literary motifs and subject matter he has used throughout his career: oddball names, sophomoric humor, illicit drug use, and paranoia.
+These juvenilia incorporated some of the literary motifs and subject matter he has used throughout his career: oddball names, sophomoric humor, drug use and paranoia.

 Pynchon graduated from high school in 1953 at age 16.
 That fall, he went to Cornell University to study engineering physics.
 At the end of his sophomore year, he enlisted in the U.S. Navy.
 He attended boot camp at United States Naval Training Center Bainbridge, Maryland, then received training to be an electrician at a base in Norfolk, Virginia.
 In 1956, he was aboard the destroyer USS Hank in the Mediterranean during the Suez Crisis.
 According to recollections from his Navy friends, Pynchon said at the time that he did not intend to complete his college education.

-During his time as a US Navy sailor, Pynchon is believed to have served aboard the USS Hank during the Suez Crisis.

 In 1957, Pynchon returned to Cornell to pursue a degree in English.
 His first published story, "The Small Rain", appeared in the Cornell Writer in March 1959, and narrates an actual experience of a friend who had served in the Army.
 Pynchon's later fiction draws freely upon his experiences in the Navy.
 His short story "Mortality and Mercy in Vienna" was published in the Spring 1959 issue of Epoch magazine.